geovedi/book-notes/2022/fantastic-numbers-and-where-to-find-them.notes.md

 - Philosophical Perspectives on Zero:
   - Different philosophical viewpoints on the existence of zero.
   - Platonists' abstract view of numbers, nominalists' practical perspective, and fictionalists' denial of numbers.
-  - Author's belief in the existence of numbers and their representation in the empty set.
+  - Antonio's belief in the existence of numbers and their representation in the empty set.
 - Zero and Nothing:
   - Distinguishing between the weaker form of nothing and absolute Nothing.
   - Explaining the connection between zero and the symmetry of nothing.